-The United Nations Industrial Development Organization (UNIDO) is playing a pivotal role jointly with the Bureau of Energy Efficiency (BEE), Ministry of Power, and Government of India towards scaling up the penetration of low-cost Energy Efficient Technologies (EETs) in the foundry, forging and steel re-rolling mill units located in the eastern zone of the unit.
-A total of 80 MSME units in the cluster comprising foundry, forging and steel re-rolling mill units in the cluster are envisaged to be supported technically to become energy efficient and cost-competitive.
+The United Nations Industrial Development Organization (UNIDO) is playing a pivotal role jointly with the Bureau of Energy Efficiency (BEE), Ministry of Power, Government of India towards scaling up the penetration of low-cost energy efficient technologies (EETs) in the Jalandhar Hand-tool Cluster.
+A total of 90 MSME Hand-tool industries in the cluster are envisaged to be supported technically to become energy efficient and cost competitive.

-This document is an outcome of the enormous research carried out in the sector, energy audits conducted in representation units and stakeholders' consultation.
-The extensive research and ground level deployment of various teams have made it possible to consolidate the list of energy efficient and renewable energy technologies applicable for the steel re-rolling mill sector.
+This document is an outcome of the enormous research carried out in the sector, energy audits conducted in representative units and stakeholders' consultation conducted.
+The extensive research and ground level deployment of various teams has made it possible to consolidate list of energy efficient and renewable energy technologies applicable for the Jalandhar Hand-tool cluster.
 While most of these technologies have proven implementation record, some of the technologies are still in the developmental stage and will require efforts for implementation.

-The compendium for energy efficient and renewable energy technologies has been compiled and consolidated, keeping in mind different types and capacities of the units.
+The compendium for energy efficient and renewable energy technologies has been compiled and consolidated, keeping in mind different types and capacities of the hand-tool unit.
 This compendium can be used as a single point information booklet for various economically viable energy efficient and renewable energy technologies applicable in the cluster.
 Each technology has been complemented by a techno-commercial analysis report; in order to provide the readers with in-depth understanding of the technology.
 Each technology comes up with information on tentative investment, energy saving potential, cost savings and simple pay-back.
-A vendor list has also been compiled at the end for easy reference of the units.
+A vendor list has been also compiled at the end for easy reference of the units.

-The technology compendium will act as a ready reckoner to the MSME unit owners and help them select relevant technologies for their units.
+The technology compendium will act as a ready reckoner to the MSME unit owners and help them select relevant technologies for their unit.
 The technology compendium also consists of case studies on actual implementation of the technologies and benefits realized thereof.
 Although the compendium consists of some general information on the technologies, the same will require customization based on individual unit's requirement.
+The Jalandhar hand tool cluster has significant potential in terms of energy saving.
 The BEE-UNIDO project thus plays a pivotal role in making a transformational change in the sector which will lead to the units becoming cost competitive; thereby resulting in a sustainable future.
 The technologies identified for the sector have been categorized into three groups and comprise both energy efficient and renewable energy technologies applicable for the sector.